Teaching Skills &

 CCSC’s Workforce Training program is a creative solution to the interwoven problems of unemployment, hunger and homelessness.
 We address the root cause of poverty rather than symptoms – unemployment.
 We do more than hand someone a fish – we teach students how to clean, cook and sell fish!
 We provide paths to careers in the food service industry for adults whose barriers include: lack of skills, incarceration, addiction, homelessness, and Veterans’ re-integration issues.
 CCSC’s overarching program goal is for graduates to move from dependency to self-sufficiency through stable employment.

 Chef's Tables are back!
-Your group can enjoy lunch in CCSC's classroom, with a window through to the kitchen so you can see your food being prepared.
+Your group can enjoy lunch in CCSC's classroom, with a window through to the kitchen so you can see Workforce Development in action!
 As you wait, CCSC staff will speak to your table about our mission.
 Call (704) 375-4500 to schedule one today!

 At CCSC, we focus on our students’ potential rather than their pasts.
 We hold students accountable for their own success.
 And, we require accountability from employers, as our graduates enter the workforce with the skills and certifications to merit fair, living-wage employment.
 We are in the business of second chances.
 We can provide a ‘do over’ for individuals with arrest records and addiction issues who are committed to changing their lives.